dpi-tta-projects/pr-fun-facts/README.md

 ## 2023-9.1
 | Name | Fun Fact |
 | --- | --- |
-|Brian| Triangle is the strongest shape.
-The first shape was a circle.
-3-D Too
+|Brian| Triangle is the strongest shape Overall no other shape is stronger.